Every color on your Mac, a click away.

 “No account, no subscription, no telemetry.
 I kept reading the website looking for the catch.
 There is no catch.
 I’m suspicious but grateful.”

 The people are made up.
-The gray-on-white thing actually happened.
+The colors are real.

 Questions you probably have